Think with 3D: Geometric Imagination Grounded Spatial Reasoning from Limited Views: Experiments

 \textbf{Evaluation metric.} For multiple-choice questions, we use Accuracy, which is calculated based on exact matches between the model's predictions and the ground truth.
 For numerical-answer questions, we use Mean Relative Accuracy (MRA) introduced by~\cite{vsibench}, a metric that measures the closeness of the model's predictions to the ground truth values.
 "Avg." denotes the mean value of all subset task.

+\textbf{Training.} Models marked with * are trained on our Large-Scale Curated Dataset, whereas those without the mark are trained exclusively on MindCube-only.
+For further details regarding the training dataset, please refer to the Supp.
+Mat..

-\textbf{Hyper-parameters.} For \method, in the stage 1, we set the MLP depth to 6, with the learning rate of 1e-4, latent size of 12, epoch of 10.
+\textbf{Hyper-parameters.} For \method trained on MindCube-only, in the stage 1, we set the MLP depth to 6, with the learning rate of 1e-4, latent size of 12, epoch of 10.
 In Eqn.~\ref{eq:sft}, the hyper-parameters $\lambda_{3D}, \lambda_{text}$ are uniformly set to 0.1 and 1, respectively.
-In the stage 2, we set the balancing coefficient of all three reward to 1, with the learning rate of 1e-5, the rollout number of 8.
+In the stage 2, we set the balancing coefficient of all three rewards to 1, with the learning rate of 1e-5, the rollout number of 8.
 Additional details are provided in the Supp.
 Mat..